Tommy Torres

-Tomas Torres Carrasquillo ([ˈtomas ˈtores karasˈkiʝo]; born November 25, 1971), known professionally as Tommy Torres ([ˈtomi ˈtores]), is a Puerto Rican singer, songwriter, and record producer.
-Named "#1 Hot Latin Tracks Producer" of 2007 by Billboard magazine and Composer of the Year at 2010 ASCAP's Latin Music Awards, Torres has written and produced songs for many artists including Ricardo Arjona, Jaci Velasquez, Ednita Nazario, Alejandro Sanz, Ricky Martin and Franco De Vita.
+Tomás Torres Carrasquillo ([ˈtomas ˈtores karasˈkiʝo]; born November 25, 1971), known professionally as Tommy Torres ([ˈtomi ˈtores]), is a Puerto Rican singer, songwriter, and record producer.
+Named "#1 Hot Latin Tracks Producer" of 2007 by Billboard magazine and Composer of the Year at 2010 ASCAP's Latin Music Awards, Torres has written and produced songs for many artists including Ricardo Arjona, Jesse & Joy, Ednita Nazario, Alejandro Sanz, Ricky Martin and Alicia Keys.

 Early life

 Born in the Santurce district of San Juan, Puerto Rico, Torres learned to play the violin and keyboards at a young age.
 He started composing when he was in high school.
 He then enrolled in Berklee College of Music where he graduated magna cum laude with a dual major of "Music Production & Engineering"and "Commercial Arranging".
 Torres lived in New York City for a while working as a studio assistant at the famed Sony Music Studios and later moved to Miami, Florida in 1998.